abrodyyy/bikesharing/README.md

 This new assignment consists of two technical analysis deliverables and a written report to present our results:
 - Deliverable 1: Change Trip Duration to a Datetime Format
 - Deliverable 2: Create Visualizations for the Trip Analysis
-    - Show the length of time that bikes are checked out for all riders and genders
+    - Show the length of time that bikes are checked out for all riders and genders (see story page 2)
     - Show the number of bike trips for all riders and genders for each hour of each day of the week
     - Show the number of bike trips for each type of user and gender for each day of the week.
 - Deliverable 3: Create a Story and Report for the Final Presentation